openstack-charmers/openstack-community/openstack-api-charm-creation-guide.md

     }
 ```

 Finally create a charm factory, this is used to allow a different Charm class to be used for different Openstack releases.
-In this case the same charm class will be used for all Liberty and above releases.
+In this case the same charm class will be used for all Mitaka and above releases.
+Append the following to charm/charm/lib/charm/openstack/congress.py

 ```
 class CongressCharmFactory(OpenStackCharmFactory):

     releases = {
-        'liberty': CongressCharm
+        'mitaka': CongressCharm
     }

-    first_release = 'liberty'
+    first_release = 'mitaka'
 ```

 ## Add Congress code to react to events

 ### Install Congress Packages

-The reactive framework is going to emit events that the Congress charm can react to. the charm needs to define how its going to react to these events and also raise new events as needed.
+The reactive framework is going to emit events that the Congress charm can react to.
+The charm needs to define how its going to react to these events and also raise new events as needed.

 The first action a charm needs to do is to install the Congress code.
 This is by done running the install method from CongressCharm created earlier.
+The install method comes from OpenStackCharm class that the CongressCharm inherits.
 Edit charm/reactive/handlers.py ...

 ```
 import charms.reactive as reactive import charm.openstack.congress as congress import charmhelpers.contrib.openstack.utils as ch_utils
+import charmhelpers.core.hookenv

 charm = None